 Eidos takes a whip at Fighting Fantasy but molds it into a dull Tomb Raider clone.

 Deathtrap Dungeon is based on Ian Livingstone’s Fighting Fantasy series, a choose-your-own-adventure set of books with added role-playing flourishings (you need a pair of dice and a character sheet to get through them – not exactly D&D but still good fun).
 Unlike Livingstone’s lightweight adventure books (which are chiefly aimed at kids and teens), Deathtrap Dungeon the video game is a bloody third-person dungeon romp with enough T&A to hold a whole pack of prepubescent boys at bay for the duration – it’s enough to make Lara Croft blush.
-While it’s definitely no Tomb Raider, it’s nonetheless down the same lineage (even though it was developed by a different party).
+While it’s definitely no Tomb Raider, it’s nonetheless down the same lineage.

 Pick either the brawny barbarian Chaindog or the buxom and trampy Red Lotus, whose naively doe-eyed face and leather-clad body suggests a submissive-aggressive wet dream, and traverse the dangers of a treasure-filled dungeon lair.
 There are 13 weapons, ranging from magical swords to a flamethrower, blunderbuss, an archaic rocket launcher, war hammers and even “warpigs” that, once let loose, run around wildly until they blow up.